AlexEMG/DLC-Cajal-Course/content/Day3_Overview.md

 ```

 How can you check if they are well analyzed?
-- created labeled videos and watch them to see if the predictions on new videos are accurate.
+- create labeled videos and watch them to see if the predictions on new videos are accurate.
 You can use: `deeplabcut.create_labeled_video`.
 - visualize the trajectories over time, and check if the trajectories are smooth, which is normally the case for biological motion, unless, e.g., your frame rate is very small.
 You can use: `deeplabcut.plot_trajectories`, check out the figure below to get an idea of what you'll get.

 For both of those features, refer to [the user guide](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/standardDeepLabCut_UserGuide.md#k-plot-trajectories) for details.